benjaminpope/k2halo/README.md

 The halo apertures were kindly provided by the K2 team as part of the Guest Observer programs GO6081-7081, GO8025, GO9923, GO10025, GO11047-13047, GO14003-16003, and GO17051-19051 (led by Daniel Huber), and as a DDT program in Campaign 4.

-If you use these data pre-publication, please contact [Pope](http://benjaminpope.github.io), [White](https://rsaa.anu.edu.au/people/academics/dr-timothy-white), and [Huber](http://www.ifa.hawaii.edu/~dhuber/) to include them and any relevant students as co-authors.
+If you use these data pre-publication, please contact [Pope](http://benjaminpope.github.io), [White](https://rsaa.anu.edu.au/people/academics/dr-timothy-white), and [Huber](http://www.ifa.hawaii.edu/~dhuber/) to include them and any relevant team members as co-authors.

 A data release paper is in preparation.